freestyletools/swimbetter-plot/README.md

 Warning, this is a work in progress!
-More information can be found at [here](https://freestyletools.github.io/)
+More information can be found [here](https://freestyletools.github.io/)

 1. Copy `settings.py-dist` to `settings.py` and enter your [EO SwimBETTER smart paddles](https://www.eolab.com/swimbetter) credentials